simonkry/http_cache_supporting_rc/README.md

 ### Description:

-A simple, ring buffer RAM-only cache filter of HTTP responses optimized to solve the thundering herd problem by request coalescing (aka 'RC').
+A simple, ring buffer RAM-only cache filter of HTTP responses optimized to solve the thundering herd problem by request coalescing.

 See commentary in source code for complete details.